 1. THE CHALLENGE OF SELLING B2B GHOST BRANDS

 Marketing tactics can differ largely based on what you’re selling– and in the case of companies like Schneider Electric, they’re selling what Shonodeep calls “Ghost brands.”

 And as if having a unique product weren’t enough, being a B2B marketer means that your messaging has to be different as well.

-Industrial CMOs are almost always two degrees away from their end users, and must sell through channel partners or other intermediaries.
+Manufacturing CMOs are almost always two degrees away from their end users, and must sell through channel partners or other intermediaries.

 That means you have to sell your ghost product to distributors, and enable them to sell it to their customers.

 In Shonodeep’s case, he actually prefers selling through channel partners because he feels that many of them know the best path to market.
 Many of them can also influence the projects at Schneider Electric as well.

 A. Increased Customer Education